TrevorDArcyEvans/MousePi/README.md

 ## Preparing the Mouse
 The mouse snaps apart relatively easily and a _Dremel_ makes short work of creating space

+Note notch in bottom casing for a USB power cable

 <details><p/>